cieloaloy/cse15l-lab-reports/lab3.md

 8  and Sundays.
 ```

 These are just the first few lines of the document.
 The output is very similar to the above example, but with new text for the different document.
+Overall, this option is helpful for viewing longer documents, such as code where tracking edits and additions requires attention to detail.
+It is also generally helpful to keep your place while viewing the file.

 ## Option 2: -S